Upcoming scholarship deadlines:

 For non EU-citizens: Stipendium Hungaricum Doctoral programme January 2021

-What we expect from you: The ideal candidate has a MSc/MA degree in cognitive (neuro)science, psychology, biology, psycholinguistics or a related discipline, with a good academic track record.
-Furthermore, the applicant is expected to have advanced English skills, to be enthusiastic and dedicated to learn new skills and strive for scientific excellence, to be able to work independently, but also in a multidisciplinary team.
+What we expect from you: The ideal candidate has a MSc/MA degree in cognitive (neuro)science, psychology, biology, bioinformatics, psycholinguistics or a related discipline, with a good academic track record.
+The applicant is expected to have advanced English skills, to be enthusiastic and dedicated to learn new skills and strive for scientific excellence, to be able to work independently, but also in a multidisciplinary team.
+Support for all these is provided.